n3ddu8/atomac/README.md

 7. Set up a shared folder if you want to pretend your VM is part of the family.
 8. Launch the VM.
 Full-screen it.
 Ctrl+Opt releases your soul back to macOS.
 9. Install Bluefin as normal.
 No wizardry required.
+10. Run `sudo bootc switch ghcr.io/n3ddu8/atomac`

 That’s it.
-No scripts.
+No comlex scripts.
 No YAML.
 Just vibes.

 ### :crystal_ball: Future Shenanigans
 - Maybe I’ll build a custom ISO.
 Maybe I won't.
 Maybe I’ll just keep yelling at Flatpak.